Yield: 3 pint jars of pickled ramps, depending on size and age.

 Alternatively, store the ramps covered in their liquid in your fridge, without canning.
 Provided that the ramps are always completely covered by liquid, they will last pretty much forever, at least until next ramp season.

+*The par cooking processCooking the ramps briefly without vinegar stops them from turning blue.
+Blue discoloration with pickled garlic and ramps isn't harmful, but it doesn't look nice.
 Make your own seasoning blends This is a bare bones recipe, a basic outline.
 You can jazz it up to your liking by adding different seasonings.
 Fresh herbs are the best addition, especially dill, cilantro and or mint.
 Play around can come up with some combinations you like.Cooking with pickled ramps When I'm cooking with pickled ramps, 99% of the time I chop the bulbs, then cook them down in their pickling liquid to concentrate their flavor before adding them to whatever I'm making, so I take that into consideration.